Grain Destinations Throughout Laurel Highlands14 stops

 1386 Lincoln Highway, Laughlintown, PA 15655

-The next day, a tour of the Compass Inn (8), an old stagecoach stop, will enlighten all about days along a dirt road now called Route 30.
+The next day, a tour of the Compass Inn Museum (8), an old stagecoach stop, will enlighten all about days along a dirt road now called Route 30.
 Learn how they baked bread in the outdoor beehive oven from the 1700s and made pies in the summer kitchen.
 The docent-led tour explains the roots of words such as Toasting and “upper crust.”

 The Mountain Playhouse